skipto-landmarks-headings/page-script-5/README.md

 #### Deprecated Configuration Properties

-The following properties were deprecated and will be ignored if defined.
+The following properties were deprecated from previous versions of SkipTo and will be ignored if defined.

-* `buttonTitle`
-* `buttonTitleAccesskey`
 * `actionGroupLabel`
 * `actionShowHeadingsHelp`
 * `actionShowSelectedHeadingsLabel`